-Normal and extreme conditions are defined in [TS 38.141-2, annex B [6]].
+Normal and extreme conditions are defined in TS 38.141-2 [21], annex B.

 In certain regions, the minimum requirement for normal conditions may apply also for some conditions outside the range of conditions defined as normal.

 9.2.4 Configured radiated output power